Fart Lover Supreme - Donald Rump - E-Book

 “I used to date her, you know.”
 Meyer shrugged.
 “I’m Meyer.”
 He offered a hand.

 Damn, there was something wrong with his neck as well.
-And the strange shape of his jaw—it was as if it had been shattered and put back together all wrong.
+And the strange shape of his jaw—it was as if it had been shattered and put back together by the underpants gnomes.
 Was it missing some of the pieces?
-Fucking hell!
+Fuck!
 And had he dislocated each of his fingers?

 “You went out with her?”
 Murray couldn’t contain his surprise.
 Sure, he probably sounded like an asshole, but Meyer didn’t seem to care.